-As always there are plenty of other sessions and talks of interest taking place in the Special Interest Group session, Hot Topics, Sponsored Symposia and the pre-conference sessions.
-Be sure to read through this announcement for the details and pre-register to avoid delays upon arrival.
+As always there are plenty of other sessions and brilliant talks taking place in the Special Interest Group session, Hot Topics, and Sponsored Symposia.
+Be sure to read through the announcements for details and pre-register to avoid delays upon arrival.

-Along with the whole BAD team, I look forward to offering a warm welcome to all UK and International delegates.
-It promises to be a packed and memorable conference in Liverpool.
+Along with the whole BAD team, I look forward to offering a warm in person welcome to all UK and International delegates.

 I hope you enjoy the meeting!